mcavaliere/BYOBoilerplate/README.md

 # BYOBoilerplate

-**[ALPHA]** Simple, Rails-inspired, fully-customizable code generators for any damn language you'd like.
+**[ALPHA]** Simple, customizable code generators for any damn language you'd like.

+Inspired by the `rails generate` command.
 Written in NodeJS.
 Uses the Liquid templating language.

 <p align="center">